Election scenarios and probabilities

 • IRA incentives and spending plans remain in place

-• New tariffs implemented on selected imports, universal tariffs possible, and China targeted for higher tariffs
+• New tariffs implemented on selected imports, universal tariffs possible but may face legal challenges, and China targeted for higher tariffs

 • Macro impact